kdeol/geofencing/README.md

 * *Bootstrap* - So that I don't have to write too much CSS and have a nice date picker...
 * Other important libs are *babel* (for ES6+ support), *browserify* (to re-use dependencies on front and back end), *fetch* (for AJAX requests), *moment.js* (for time formatting/parsing), *lodash* (for iteration)

+The entry point for the app is `app.js` which imports the web server endpoints from `routes/`.
+In that folder you will see `index.js` which serves up our main page and `query.js` which provides the endpoints for the UI to query for data. `index.js` serves `index.html` when the page is loaded which imports `public/javascripts/main.js`.
+All this file does is use ReactDOM to initialize the React app by rendering `ui/containers/MainContainer`.
+All of the React classes are in `ui/containers` and `ui/components`.

+`MainContainer` then renders `MapComponent` and `SidebarContainer`.
+And it responsible for communicating between the two. `MapComponent` is our Google Map component and handles all the actions related to the Google Map.

+`SidebarContainer` is responsible for all the interactions in the sidebar and renders `ControlContainer` and `DataContainer`. `ControlContainer` renders all the buttons and querying tools. `DataContainer` renders the results of querying and charts and location tables. `DataContainer` should be more encapsulated.
+The HTML should be rendered as different components and this container should only be responsible for javascript, not rendering regular HTML.
+That would greatly reduce the clutter in this file and clean up the code in this spot.

 ### Installation
 1. `git clone https://github.com/kdeol/geofencing.git`
 2. `cd geofencing`